ahoarfrost/Goldschmidt2020/README.md

 **Figure 1:** Similarity between model output embeddings of individual DNA reads is higher for homologous sequences than nonhomologous sequences (left, P<0.001).
 With no additional training, using an embedding similarity threshold alone, we can differentiate homologous from nonhomologous sequences with a maximum 80% accuracy (right).

-Additionally, fine tuning the original LookingGlass model to predict functional annotations of DNA reads results in a **functional classifier with 78% accuracy**.
+Additionally, fine tuning the original LookingGlass model to predict functional annotations of DNA reads results in a **functional classifier with 77% accuracy**.
 This functional model can classify reads belonging to one of 1274 functional annotations (as predicted by the *mifaser* functional annotation tool).

+Together, the ability of LookingGlass to differentiate between functional annotation and homology among DNA sequences suggest the embeddings produced by the model are both functionally and evolutionarily relevant.
+Interestingly, embeddings are not correlated with overall sequence similarity (R<sup>2</sup>=0.02), so embeddings are capturing higher order functional and evolutionary features of biology rather than simply memorizing DNA sequences.

 ## Sequence embeddings differentiate environmental context of microbial communities